Invasion of the Body Snatchers: Novel and screenplay

-Jack Finney's novel ends with the extraterrestrials, who have a life span of no more than five years, leaving Earth after they realize that humans are offering strong resistance, despite having little reasonable chance against the alien invasion.
+Jack Finney's novel ends with the extraterrestrials, who have a lifespan of no more than five years, leaving Earth after they realize that humans are offering strong resistance, despite having little reasonable chance against the alien invasion.

 Budgeting and casting

 Invasion of the Body Snatchers was originally scheduled for a 24-day shoot and a budget of US$454,864.
 The studio later asked Wanger to cut the budget significantly.
 The producer proposed a shooting schedule of 20 days and a budget of $350,000.

 Initially, Wanger considered Gig Young, Dick Powell, Joseph Cotten, and several others for the role of Miles.
 For Becky, he considered casting Anne Bancroft, Donna Reed, Kim Hunter, Vera Miles, and others.
-With the lower budget, however, he abandoned these choices and cast Richard Kiley, who had just starred in The Phenix City Story for Allied Artists.
+With the lower budget, however, he abandoned these choices and offered the part to Richard Kiley, who had just starred in The Phenix City Story for Allied Artists.
 Kiley turned the role down and Wanger cast Kevin McCarthy, an Academy Award nominee five years earlier for Death of a Salesman, and relative newcomer Dana Wynter, who had done several major dramatic roles on television.

 Future director Sam Peckinpah had a small part as Charlie, a meter reader.
 Peckinpah was a dialogue coach on five Siegel films in the mid-1950s, including this one.

 Principal photography

 Originally, producer Wanger and Siegel wanted to film Invasion of the Body Snatchers on location in Mill Valley, California, the town just north of San Francisco, that Jack Finney described in his novel.
 In the first week of January 1955, Siegel, Wanger, and screenwriter Daniel Mainwaring visited Finney to talk about the film version and to look at Mill Valley.
 The location proved too expensive, and Siegel with Allied Artist executives, found locations resembling Mill Valley in the Los Angeles area, including Sierra Madre, Chatsworth, Glendale, Los Feliz, Bronson, and Beachwood Canyons, all of which went on to make up the fictional town of "Santa Mira" for the film.
 In addition to these outdoor locations, much of the film was shot in the Allied Artists studio on the east side of Hollywood.

 Invasion of the Body Snatchers was shot by cinematographer Ellsworth Fredericks in 23 days between March 23 and April 27, 1955.
 The cast and crew worked a six-day week with Sundays off.
 The production went over schedule by three days because of the night-for-night shooting that Siegel wanted.
-Additional photography took place in September 1955, filming a frame story on which the studio had insisted (see Original intended ending).
+Additional photography took place in September 1955, filming a frame story on which the studio had insisted (see Original ending).
 The final budget was $382,190.